From colorful fishing villages to organic farms, the Venetian lagoon is filled with must-see islands that are worth a day trip from Venice.

 Here’s my list of Venice islands that you shouldn’t miss:

 1. Color and lace in Burano

 And don’t miss the local fish restaurants and their hearty dishes made with the local catch.

-Get off the ferry and take a short walk to the Hotel Il Lato Azzurro, where you can rent a bike for the day.
+Get off the ferry, take a short walk to the Hotel Il Lato Azzurro and rent a bike for the day.

 The island is also home to Venice’s only winery, Orto di Venezia.
 Sample a few of their wines and pick up a bottle.
 Then grab a picnic table overlooking the lagoon and enjoy a relaxing afternoon.

 When you return your bike, order a platter of classic Venetian dishes or cicchetti from the hotel for a perfect late lunch.

 Insider tip: It’s best to visit Sant’Erasmo in the spring and summer when the island is green and the fields are lush with flowers.
 Autumn lets you see the grape harvest in full swing.

 Sant’Erasmo is about a 40-minute ferry ride away from the city.
 Take the Vaporetto line 13 from Fondamente Nove and get off at the Capanonne stop on Sant’erasmo.